HotSauceNinja/SEI-Project-4/README.md

           />
         }
 ```
-* Last, I wrote a small function to allow editing a slot by double clicking it
+* Last, I wrote a small function to allow editing a slot by double clicking it:
 ```
   function handleDoubleClick (event) {
     isLoggedIn ?